wgabrielong/academic-writing/README.md

 Coming soon — `papers/` will follow the same layout and be linked here the same way once added.

-## Typos

-Typos — and the occasional sign error — are basically guaranteed.
-If you spot one, a pull request with the fix is very welcome (just edit the relevant `.tex` file under `notes/` or `talk-notes/`); if you'd rather not touch LaTeX yourself, opening an issue describing it works just as well.

 ## License